Bible Question:

 Witness of the Gospels — the High Sabbath

-The four gospels of Matthew, Mark, Luke, and John collectively teach that Jesus and the disciples celebrated the Passover on Thursday, Nisan 14 in the Hebrew calendar, and then Jesus Christ, the Passover Lamb, was slain on Friday morning of Nisan 14.
+Third, the four gospels of Matthew, Mark, Luke, and John collectively teach that Jesus and the disciples celebrated the Passover on Thursday, Nisan 14 in the Hebrew calendar.
+Then Jesus Christ, the Passover Lamb, was slain on Friday morning of Nisan 14.
 The first day of Unleavened Bread commenced on Friday evening at 6:00 p.m. on Nisan 15.
-The Jewish Sabbath day also started at 6:00 pm and ended the next day on 6:00 p.m.
+The Jewish Sabbath day also started at 6:00 pm and ended the next day at 6:00 p.m.

 Then the Jews, because it was the day of preparation, so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), asked Pilate that their legs might be broken, and that they might be taken away.
 John 19:31 (NASB)

-However, the gospels refer to two different “days of preparation.”
+Some claim the day of preparation in John 19:31 is the preparation for the Passover.
+But we must note that the gospels refer to two different “days of preparation.”
 There was a day of preparation for the Passover meal and a day of preparation for the Sabbath.
 The Passover meal required special foods and the slaughter of the paschal lamb (Matthew 26:17, 19; Mark 14:12, 16; John 19:14).
-It is important to notice both Matthew, Mark, and Luke used Passover and the the Feast of Unleavened Bread interchangeably because they are so closely related.
+It is important to notice that Matthew, Mark, and Luke used the Passover and the the Feast of Unleavened Bread interchangeably, apparently because they are so closely related.
 This point is clear from Luke 22:1, 7.

-Therefore, the four gospels teach that two sabbaths did not occur in the week in which Jesus was crucified and resurrected.
-The answer to the question, “Were there two Sabbaths in the week Christ died?” is no. There was only one.
-The Sabbath day was a high day because it overlapped the Feast the Unleavened Bread and it was the second paschal day.
-Imagine celebrating together both the Feast of Unleavened Bread and the Sabbath on the day after Passover.
+Consequently, the answer to the question, “Were there two Sabbaths in the week Christ died?” is no. Three reasons are that the Hebrew word for Sabbath has both a general and technical meaning, A.D.
+30 is the wrong year for Christ’s death, and John 19:31 refers to the day of preparation for the Sabbath and not the Passover.
+Therefore, there was only one Sabbath and not two Sabbaths.
+The Sabbath day was a high day because it overlapped the Feast of the Unleavened Bread and it was the second paschal day.
+Imagine celebrating at the same time on the same day both the Feast of Unleavened Bread and the Sabbath on the day after Passover.
 Now that would be a high day!

 References: